YagneshV/subliminal-learning-codebase/README.md

 * **Large Files**: Training checkpoints (`*.pt`, `*.safetensors`) are **not committed** to GitHub.
 Use Hugging Face Hub or Google Drive for large models.
 * **Reproducibility**: SSH key management and `.gitignore` ensures that future Colab sessions can replicate the experiments without exposing sensitive credentials.
 * **Configuration Management**: `open_model_cfgs.py` and `sl/config.py` are overwritten to maintain consistent experiment parameters.

----

-If you want, I can also make a **visual flow diagram** that maps Colab cells → steps → outputs to include in the README.
-It would make the workflow super easy to follow for collaborators.
-Do you want me to do that?